trinodb/trino/presto-docs/src/main/sphinx/security/file-system-access-control.rst

 some environments it is desirable for an administrator (or managed system) to run queries on behalf of other users.
 In these cases, the administrator authenticates using their credentials, and then submits a query as a different user.
-When the user context is changed, Presto will verify the administrator is authorized to run queries as the target user.
+When the user context is changed, Trino will verify the administrator is authorized to run queries as the target user.

 When these rules are present, the authorization is based on the first matching rule,